Easy Baked Ziti

-This Easy Baked Ziti is a great Italian casserole recipe for feeding a crowd filled with pasta, sausage, and cheese.
-This is my go-to recipe when I have to entertain company.
+This Easy Baked Ziti is a great Italian casserole recipe for feeding a crowd filled with layers of pasta, sausage, and cheese.
+This is my favorite recipe when I have to entertain company.

 EASY BAKED ZITI